Irish Name: An Cabhán – "The hollow"

-Famous People with Cavan roots: Francis Sheehy Skeffington, John Charles McQuaid, General Philip Sheridan and Marcus Daly, Matthew Brady (early pioneer of portrait photography), songwriter W. Percy French, Erik Dorman-Smith – General in the British Army, Marcus Daly, the Copper King of Montana, and actor TP McKenna.
+Famous People with Cavan roots: Francis Sheehy Skeffington, John Charles McQuaid – Archbishop of Dublin, General Philip Sheridan – General in the US Civil War, Matthew Brady (early pioneer of portrait photography), Songwriter W. Percy French, Erik Dorman-Smith – General in the British Army, Marcus Daly, the Copper King of Montana, and actor TP McKenna.

 In the late 19th century, Cavan became an important rail junction between the midland and western lines and those of the Northern Railways.
 The Town Hall was built in 1909.
 In 1938, work began on the Roman Catholic Cathedral of Saints Patrick and Felim.

 Three miles west of Cavan Town is the Church of Ireland Kilmore Cathedral, which contains a Romanesque doorway dating from the 12th century.
 Farnham House, to the northwest of Cavan, is one of the largest houses in the county.
-It is believed to have been built for the Maxwell family - who hold the title of Baron Farnham - in 1810, and designed by Francis Johnston, a County Armagh-born, but Dublin-based, architect.
-It was recently sold by the widowed Lady Mairead Smith to a local entrepreneur, and the house and estate has now been converted to a luxury hotel and leisure complex under the Radisson SAS international hotel group.
-Cavan has been twinned with Jaunay Clan, in the Vienne département of France.
+It is believed to have been built for the Maxwell family – who hold the title of Baron Farnham – in 1810.
+It was sold by the widowed Lady Mairead Smith and the house and estate has now been converted to a luxury hotel.

 Log in with your social accounts:

 Don't have an account yet?
 Register now !

 Or, sign up for an IrishCentral account below:

 Make sure we gathered the correct information from you

 You already have an account on IrishCentral!
 Please confirm you're the owner.

 Our new policy requires our users to save a first and last name.
 Please update your account: